 The main reason for ingrown hairs is follicles becoming blocked with the likes of dead skin cells and the dirt and grime of everyday life.
 When the hair follicle is blocked, it can make the hair grow at an angle – cue the oh-so painful journey to an ingrown hair.
 The best way to minimise this is to scrub the dead skin cells away with a skin-loving scrub that isn’t too abrasive.

-If you don’t feel ready to swap over to hair removal creams and their egg-like smell (you know the one I’m on about) then at least invest in a decent blade.
+If you don’t feel ready to swap over to hair removal creams and their egg-like smell (you know the one I’m on about) then it's definitely worth investing in a decent blade.
 A blunt and overused blade can cause more dragging than necessary and requires multiple attempts to successfully shave the same area.

 Ideal for hitting those awkward contours around the knees and ankles, these innovative razors capture even the shortest hairs to provide a super-sleek shave every time.